earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

 404 page not found
 ~~~

 That is because I'm still running the lambda runtime locally, which expects JSON events.
-You can use this locally, as seen in [this article](/blog/aws-lambda-docker/), but its a bit cumbersome.
+You can use this locally, as seen in [this article](/blog/aws-lambda-docker/), but it's a bit cumbersome.

 To correct this, I need to modify the image (`public.ecr.aws/lambda/go:latest`) that I'm running.
 So, I create a second image with an updated entrypoint, in my [Earthfile](https://github.com/adamgordonbell/cloudservices/blob/aws-lambda-2/lambda-api/Earthfile):